GianlucaBettini/KVStore/docs/diary.md

 * solution:
 to create N processes (or threads) that are "workers", each one of them having its own independent event-loop epoll.
 To avoid race conditions and RAM corruction, it will be needed to implement some Mutex or to perform "sharding" of the hash table (i.e. split the db in N independent "banks")

+## [4-06-2026] - Clean the code (refactoring)
+### Refactoring of main.c
+Added some helper functions.
+### File Descriptor security fix
+I noticed that when I called "net_accept()" I did not perform any validation on the returned file descriptor.
+Considering that the system can have at maximum MAX_CLIENTS clients, and that the index of the client in the `clients` array represents the fd number, I had to prevent the access to an index out of bound of the array.
+Therefore I placed a security check so that, if the fd >= MAX_CLIENTS -> disconnect_client() (maximum number of clients reached).

+Important thing to consider about the fd arrays: the index in the `clients` array represents a fd.
+The array goes from 0 to MAX_CLIENTS - 1.
+Therefore, we can have at maximum MAX_CLIENTS - 5 clients connected to the system.
+That is due to the fact that some fd are already set by default: fd = 0, 1, 2 respectively stdin, stdout, stderr. fd = 3, 4 respectively listen_sock, epollfd (these are set by me at the beginning of the program).

+### Graceful shutdown
+When the server is closed in a bruteforce way (e.g. Ctrl+C), I want to free everything and disconnect all the clients (closing the sockets) before shutting down the server.
+I implemented this through sigaction(), by intercepting SIGINT and SIGTERM and by using a volatile sig_atomic_t server_running var (volatile -> not to be placed in a CPU cache, because the kernel could suddenly modify it; atomic -> writing and reading this var in just one clock cycle).
+When one of these 2 signals is catched, errno is set to EINTR and epoll_wait is waken up with -1.
+So, in this way, the server can finish to serve all the clients already waken up (in-flight requests), ending by freeing the allocated memory locations and closing all the opened sockets.
+Valgrind validates this strategy with 0 bytes in 0 blocks in use at exit, no leaks are possible (ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)).